PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

     $ phpcs --tab-width=4 /path/to/code

+> [!NOTE]
-> Note: The [included sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/WhiteSpace/DisallowTabIndentSniff.php) that enforces space indentation will still generate errors even if you have replaced tabs with spaces using the `--tab-width` setting.
+> The [included sniff](https://github.com/PHPCSStandards/PHP_CodeSniffer/blob/master/src/Standards/Generic/Sniffs/WhiteSpace/DisallowTabIndentSniff.php) that enforces space indentation will still generate errors even if you have replaced tabs with spaces using the `--tab-width` setting.
 This sniff looks at the unmodified version of the code to check line indentation and so must be disabled in a [[custom ruleset.xml file|Annotated ruleset]] if you want to use tab indentation.

 ## Specifying an Encoding
 By default, PHP_CodeSniffer will treat all source files as if they use UTF-8 encoding.
 If you need your source files to be processed using a specific encoding, you can specify the encoding using the `--encoding` command line argument.